sersavsnz/exercise.video_emotions/README.md

+## Note
+This test assignment was given to me at the second stage of the interview with one of the EU companies.

 # 1. Data Science Homework

 ## Background
-The core of Realeyes’ business is interpreting the behavioural connection between consumers and
+The core business is interpreting the behavioural connection between consumers and
 products by analysing their emotional reaction to video advertisements.
 Thus, we record subjects while they are watching video advertisements and extract emotional and behavioural data at different levels of granularity.
 Then, the main goal of the Data Science team is to analyse this data to produce insights and